 You can enjoy a fantastic range of snacks and bar meals at Balluta Bar at 186 Manwel Dimech Street, Sliema.
 As well as the food, this bar also offers visitors free WiFi access and broadcasts most major sporting events.

 Hit the beach

 July is the most popular time of year to hit the beach Malta, and consequently, they can become quite crowded.
 One of the most popular beaches is the Golden Sands beach which is situated 4km from the St Paul’s Bay area.
 You can get to this beach via a 15-minute bus ride from St Paul’s Bay.
 It’s ideal for sunbathing and swimming.

 Armier Bay and Little Armier features good beaches for sunbathing and also swimming in the nearby seas, and some casual eating facilities.
 These bays are popular for picnics and barbeques, especially at this time of year.

 Where to stay

 Malta boasts a wide range of attractive accommodation options.
 One good, if expensive, option is the Corinthia Hotel St George’s Bay, which is situated on a peninsula close to Paceville and Silema, making it ideally-placed for access to nearby attractions.

-For those who prefer self-catering outlets, Old Theatre Lane at Valletta offers stunning sea views and a range of good en-site facilities.
+For those who prefer self-catering accommodation, Old Theatre Lane at Valletta offers stunning sea views and a range of good onsite facilities.